Hartley Corner SurgeryTel: 01252 872333

 Once you have registered with the practice, you will be given a unique registration number that will enable you to logon on at https://patient.emisaccess.co.uk where you will need to create your account.

 If possible please try to telephone the Help Hub before 10:30 if you require a home visit.

 Please only request a home visit if you are housebound or are too ill to visit the practice.

 Please bear in mind that visiting a patient at home takes approximately four times longer for the doctor than seeing you in the surgery and that there are also better facilities and equipment available to examine you at the surgery.

 You may also be visited at home by a community nurse or Paramedic Practitioner if you are referred by your GP.
-You should also be visited at home by a health visitor if you have recently had a baby.

 You may book a telephone appointment with your doctor by calling the Help Hub on 01252 872333.

 Nurses are also available to offer advice on minor ailments - please book a call at Reception.

 You do not require a doctor's sickness certificate for any illness lasting seven days or less.
 Your employer may however require you to complete a self-certification form (SC2) which is available from your employer or on the HMRC website.